Gokul7904231/AI-Operating-Content-generator/README.md

 ---

-# 🗺️ Where FactoryOS Is Going
+# 🗺️ Where ShortForge Is Going

 ```text
 Single AI Application